jafayassine03/Rock-Paper-Scissors/README.md

 Rock Paper Scissors – Yassine Challenge 👑

+Updated Version – Improved Gameplay

-A terminal-based Rock Paper Scissors game written in C, featuring custom dialogue, score tracking, and dynamic rounds.
+This is an updated version of the terminal-based Rock Paper Scissors game in C, featuring:

-This version includes 3 minimum rounds, handles draws, and ensures that a crown is always awarded to the final winner.

-Perfect for beginners to practice C programming concepts in a fun and interactive way.
+Minimum 3 rounds with dynamic handling of draws

+Score tracking

+Clear winner always gets the crown 👑

+Fun and interactive messages during rounds

+This version improves the original by making the gameplay more fair, fun, and polished.

-🧠 Game Rules
+🧠 Game Rules (Updated)

 Rock beats Scissors